-Restrictions for aerosols on a plane in checked baggage
+Restrictions for aerosols in checked baggage

 Most of these are not banned because they are more likely to explode in checked baggage under normal circumstances than other aerosols.
 They are banned because, in the unlikely event of a fire in a baggage hold, they may then explode and fuel the fire.

 Most of these are potentially flammable liquids in aerosols and they include:

 - cooking spray